Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Quantum bounds for the thermoelectric regimes of the ideal peaked-filtering device

-It is seen by inspection that {\it in the region (I) the produced power ${\mathcal P}$ is bounded}.
-In fact by virtue of the constraints (20) it holds

-The last quantity in the above equation is evidently bounded as the chemical potential $\mu_R$ is varied in the interval $[0,+\infty]$, and so is the power production, in agreement with the general findings in the literature\cite{WHITNEY14,WHITNEY15,HANGGI76,LUO18}.
+The last quantity in the above equation is evidently bounded as the chemical potential $\mu_{\rm R}$ is varied in the interval $[0,+\infty]$, and so is the power production.
+Exploiting the relation (\ref{eq05}) with $ \mu_{\rm L}=0$ one obtains the dependence of $ {\mathcal P}$ from the temperature difference: